The 12 Warmest Winter Socks You Can Buy

 Best Socks for Walking: Fit Socks Medium Rugged Crew Socks

-A favorite of Outside editors for winter hiking, Fits socks offer a deeper heel pocket than most other designs, which stops them from sliding down no matter how much walking you’re doing.
-Try the Medium Rugged Crew for inner merino cushioning and a nylon exterior to minimize abrasion.
+Fits socks offer a deeper heel pocket than most other designs, which stops them from sliding down no matter how much walking you’re doing.
+Try the Medium Rugged Crew or Medium Hiker Crew for inner merino cushioning and a nylon exterior to minimize abrasion.

-Best Winter Sport Socks: UnderArmour HeatGear Unrivaled Crew Socks
+Best Winter Sport Socks: UnderArmour HeatGear Tech Crew Socks

-The UnderArmour Unrivaled Crew socks with HeatGear are made for any gender but customized with specific left and right feet for full arch support and a better footbed fit.
+The UnderArmour HeatGear Tech Crew socks are made for any gender but customized with specific left and right feet for full arch support and a better footbed fit.

 Best Socks for Staying Up: Bombas Merino Wool Calf Socks